Virginia Institute of Marine Science

 s:manta ray; batoid; myliobatid; cephalic lobes; RNA-seq; gene expression; fin development; comparative transcriptomics

-Swenson, JD; Klomp, J; Fisher, RA; and Crow, KD, "How the Devil Ray Got Its Horns: The Evolution and Development of Cephalic Lobes in Myliobatid Stingrays (Batoidea: Myliobatidae)" (2018).
+Swenson, JD; Klomp, J; Fisher, Robert A.; and Crow, KD, "How the Devil Ray Got Its Horns: The Evolution and Development of Cephalic Lobes in Myliobatid Stingrays (Batoidea: Myliobatidae)" (2018).
 VIMS Articles.
 1422.